thoughtspot/thoughtspot.github.io/_admin/data-security/security-thoughtspot-lifecycle.md

 scans all source code for third-party software as well as ThoughtSpot’s proprietary code base for vulnerabilities or unsafe usage using SourceClear.

-Once a critical new vulnerability is found (severity 4 or 5), ThoughtSpot includes the corresponding patch in the next patch release for all supported release branches.
+After a critical new vulnerability is found (severity 4 or 5), ThoughtSpot includes the corresponding patch in the next patch release for all supported release branches.
 Consult ThoughtSpot documentation or support to find out if you are on an active or supported release branch.

-Once a new patch release with a critical security vulnerability is available, customers are encouraged to upgrade their deployment quickly.
+After a new patch release with a critical security vulnerability is available, customers are encouraged to upgrade their deployment quickly.

 ### Latency